Adam110001/Honors-Project/README.md

 # Honors Project

-## Use of Convolutional Nural Netwroks to recognise animals using Mobile Applciations
+## Use of Convolutional Nural Netwroks to recognise animals using Python and Mobile Applciations Development (SWIFT)